-Vegetables are primarily considered a carbohydrate on the Keto Diet.
-With only 20-25 grams of carbohydrates to eat per day, knowing which are the best low-carb options is important.
-Keep reading for a Keto Diet Vegetable List to get you started.
+Learn which vegetable to eat on the Keto Diet.
+Vegetables are primarily considered a carbohydrate.
+But with only 20-25 grams of carbohydrates to eat per day, knowing which are the best low-carb options is important.
+Keep reading for a list of Keto Diet Vegetables to get you started.

 So you've started the Keto Diet and have your fats down, you are watching your protein, and limiting your carbohydrates, but things seem a little limited.

 In fact, you are starting to miss vegetables.
 Really?

 To help you eat healthy on the Keto Diet, I put together a list of low carbohydrate keto diet vegetables.
 You will also find a list of higher-carb vegetables to avoid on the Keto Diet.

 Tip: Buy a food scale #ad so you know what amount you are measuring.

 The first step in comparing vegetables is to determine the serving size of vegetables you plan to eat.
 For this comparison, I looked at 100 grams of each vegetable.

 For some vegetables like lettuce, 100 grams would measure out to 2 cups of shredded lettuce.
 While for others, such as chopped carrots, 100 grams would be roughly 3/4 cup.